auttam/easycli/readme.md

   })
 );
 ```
-To test the above class, save it as `bin/simple-calculator.js` and run following commands -
+To test, save the example above as `bin/simple-calculator.js` file and run following commands -

 ```
 # Displays list of available commands